InstrumentBox/Network/Sources/Web/Web.docc/Request/AuthorizeRequest.md

-The *Web* library provides a `RequestAuthorizer` protocol that allows you to authorize all requests you send using a web client. `RequestAuthorizer` is a good place where you can fetch an authorization token in the keychain or suspend all request and refresh all tokens using refresh token.
+The *Web* library provides a `RequestAuthorizer` protocol that allows you to authorize all requests you send using a web client. `RequestAuthorizer` is a good place where you can fetch an authorization token in the keychain or suspend all requests and refresh all tokens using refresh token.

 ```swift